A SHORT HISTORY OF AQUACULTURE

 1994

-Between 1984-1994, world aquaculture production grows on average 11 percent per year.
+Between 1984-1994, world aquaculture production grows on

 Maine begins commercial seaweed aquaculture